Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

 # Learning Objectives for Web Development

 - **Performing Web Development**:
-  - A learner will write a component in Markdown, HTML, CSS, and/or JavaScript that contains up to one-hundred lines of source code and has the following
+  - A learner will create a component in Markdown, HTML, CSS, and/or JavaScript that contains up to one-hundred lines of source code and has the following
     characteristics:
     - Has variable names that adhere to an industry-standard coding style.